 Use of antimetabolites (antifolates) in cancer therapy

-Use of the antimetabolites (antifolates) as a drug to treat the cancer is a landmark of the cancer therapy.
+The use of the antimetabolites (antifolates) as a drug to treat cancer is a landmark of cancer therapy.
 Antimetabolites like Methotrexate and Pemetrexed quench the effect of metabolites on the cellular processes.
-Methotrexate and Pemetrexed are the cancer therapy agents currently used to treat a wide range of cancers, including lymphoblastic leukemia, bladder cancer, breast cancer etc.
+Methotrexate and Pemetrexed are cancer therapy agents currently used to treat a wide range of cancers, including lymphoblastic leukemia, bladder cancer, breast cancer, etc.

 They have the ability to inhibit the human Serine Hydroxymethyltransferase (SHMT) thereby inhibiting the mitochondrial glycine biosynthesis.
 These antifolates also inhibit the Thymidylate synthase and Dihydrofolate reductase.

-Understanding the metabolic pathways of glycine, serine, and one-carbon metabolism has provided an insight on the metabolism of cancer cells and are considered as drivers of the oncogenesis.
-Therefore, it is necessary to carry out a biochemical dissection of how these metabolic pathways contribute to the cancer biology to develop therapeutic potentials.
+Understanding the metabolic pathways of glycine, serine, and one-carbon metabolism has provided an insight into the metabolism of cancer cells and is considered as drivers of oncogenesis.
+Therefore, it is necessary to carry out a biochemical dissection of how these metabolic pathways contribute to cancer biology to develop therapeutic potentials.

 Reference: Trends in Biochemical Sciences